 Poultry, specifically chicken is one of the highest consumed meats in New Zealand.
 By choosing high welfare products such as those labelled with the SPCA Blue Tick® you ensure the animals are farmed to our strict high welfare standards.
-SPCA Blue Tick® approval can only be granted after an independent audit has been successfully conducted by a third party auditor contracted to the SPCA and extensively trained to our standards.
+The SPCA Blue Tick® standards can only be met after confirmation by an Royal New Zealand SPCA employee or an third party auditor contracted by Royal New Zealand SPCA who has been trained to our SPCA Blue Tick® standards.
 Following this, the SPCA Blue Tick® will issue a 'Certificate of Approval' for the farm or the site that has successfully passed the audit.

 What to look for when buying poultry products

 The SPCA Blue Tick® certification logo can be found on poultry products in many supermarkets — look for your preferred retailer on our ‘where to buy’ guide.
 Products displaying the SPCA Blue Tick® logo provide you with the assurance that the animals were farmed to our strict high animal welfare standards.

 Indoor (Standard commercial)

 In this method broilers are kept inside a house.
 Rice hulls, wood shavings, peanut shells etc. are used as litter in the floor of the house.
 In this system the broilers are kept in a large and open house (known as grow out houses) and they become suitable for consumption within their 5 to 6 weeks of age.

 Free-range poultry farming allows the birds to roam freely for a period of the day, although they are usually confined in sheds at night to protect them from predators or kept indoors if the weather is bad.

 SPCA Blue Tick® Approved poultry